-Then uses the band structure E(k) to convert to the density of states as a function of energy N(E).
-The simplest band structure, and a approxmiation of the lowest conduction band is where $m^$ is the effective mass of the particle.
-It is within this effective mass that we "hide" the complexity of the actual threedimensional crystal structure of silicon.
+The band structure E(k) is used to convert to the density of states to a function of energy N(E).
+The simplest band structure, and an approxmiation of the lowest conduction band is where m^ is the effective mass of the particle.
+It is within this effective mass that we "hide" the complexity of the actual three-dimensional crystal structure of silicon.